Calculator-Online.net

 The Bottom Line:

-The coefficient of determination calculator finds the correlation coefficient, r squared for the given regression model.
-Also, provide interpretation in the form of variance percentage in datasets.
-This calculator provides the solution in different ways such as the regression sum method and correlation coefficient method.
+The coefficient of determination calculator computes the correlation coefficient (r) and R² for a given regression model.
+It also provides an interpretation in terms of the percentage of variance explained by the model.
+The calculator offers results using different methods, such as the regression sum method and correlation coefficient method, giving a comprehensive view of the data relationship.

 Reference: